5 Common Website Hacking Techniques to Protect Your Business From

 - The sender is not someone you know

-2. Cross Site Hacks (Scripting XSS)
+2. Cross Site Hacks (Scripting XSS or XSS Attacks)

 Cross site hacks occur when someone injects malicious code into your website using one of the website user’s browsers.
 An XSS hacker searches your website for input areas such as your contact form.
 These forms usually are run using plugins which can develop vulnerabilities over time.